microsoft/powerbi-powershell/README.md

 Connect-PowerBIServiceAccount   # or use aliases: Login-PowerBIServiceAccount, Login-PowerBI
 ```

-Use the `Environment` parameter if you need other than Public, which is default (Germany, USGov, China, USGovHigh, USGovMil).
+Use the `Environment` parameter if you need other than Public, which is default.
+Options are Germany, USGov, China, USGovHigh, USGovMil.

 ```powershell
 Connect-PowerBIServiceAccount -Environment China